-23. The NFI is a biennial data matching exercise undertaken by the Cabinet Office (previously by the Audit Commission).
+24. The NFI is a biennial data matching exercise undertaken by the Cabinet Office (previously by the Audit Commission).
 This is a national exercise and every Council in England and Wales participates, along with many other public sector bodies.
 The exercise has legal powers to undertake data-matching across the public sector to prevent fraud and corruption.
-The Council's participation in the most recent round has so far identified £12k, for which recovery action will be taken where possible.
+The Council's participation in the 2017 round has so far identified £12k, for which recovery action will be taken where possible.
+There are a number of further investigations ongoing.